Alien-AV/gangster-game/game-design.md

 6. Balance money, territory, patrols and heat while gradually growing your empire.
 Heat rises each second based on unpatrolled blocks and any disagreeable owners.
 7. Occasionally an extortion attempt fails, leaving a disagreeable owner who refuses to pay.
 Failed extortions do not add territory and the owner will steadily raise heat until dealt with.
 These are tracked by a "disagreeable owners" counter.
 8. Send Fists to intimidate these owners.
 Successful intimidation removes one disagreeable owner and increases fear.
+9. All operations carry a chance of failure that grows with a gangster's personal heat.

 These notes are kept short on purpose – the goal is simply to track the prototype design as it evolves.